sthiede/Comparative_Genomics/day1_morning/README.md

 ```
 </details>

-> Question: How about counting the number of rRNA features in a gff file using grep, cut and wc?
+> Question: How about counting the number of rRNA features in a gff(third column) file using grep, cut and wc?
 You can check the usage for cut by typing "cut --help"

 <details>
   <summary>Solution</summary>